vladimirice/ucom.backend/documentation/ARCHITECTURE.md

 * There is new token distribution for airdrop, amount = 100 000 tokens (`TNS`).
 * New transaction - from `income` (- 100 000) to `debt` (100 000).
 * User is asking about his airdrop state.
+* User fulfills some business conditions in order to participate (ex. follows devExchange community)
+* Background worker checks conditions and determines users that fulfill all conditions.
 * `reserved`, `waiting` and `wallet` accounts are created.
 * Transaction is created: from `debt` to `reserved`, amount = 100 TNS
-* User fulfills some business conditions in order to participate (ex. follows devExchange community)
-* Background worker checks conditions and decides to create blockchain transaction (trx).
+* Other worker fetches `pending` users and creates blockchain transaction (trx).
 * Trx is created and is sent to blockchain.
 Trx ID is received.
 ?think - what if there backend is down and no following record? - answer: check airdrop state in background
 * DB transaction is created: from `reserved` to `waiting`.